 The corona virus has forced people from all over the world and also here in Germany into their own homes.
 But what to do with all the time?
-Clear that Netflix & Co are booming.
-That goes to the Internet bandwidth - just like the home office that is carried out in many places.
-There are already initial warnings that the maximized streaming service could cause problems with Internet access.
-Netflix responded tonight by announcing that data traffic in Europe will be cut by 30% over the next 25 days.
+It goes without saying that Netflix & Co are booming.
+This affects the internet bandwidth - just like the home office that is carried out in many places.
+There are already the first warnings that the maximized streaming service usage could lead to problems with the Internet supply.
+Netflix responded tonight and announced that it would throttle data transmission in Europe by 30% over the next 25 days.

 Netflix quality should remain good